-Maple syrup, spicy jalapeno, hickory flavored liquid smoke, red miso, soy sauce and oodles of ancho chili powder and sweet paprika.
-These Southern-inspired vegan collard rolls are not skimping on flavor.
+While this vegan stuffed collard greens recipe takes time to put together, the pay off is savory, smoky deliciousness.
+I mean, there’s maple syrup, spicy jalapeno, hickory flavored liquid smoke, red miso, soy sauce and oodles of ancho chili powder and sweet paprika.
+These Southern-inspired vegan collard rolls are definitely not skimping on flavor!

-This recipe takes time to execute, but there is something really satisfying about cutting into a collard green roll and getting to enjoy the savory goodness inside.
+After baking in the oven, it’s so satisfying cutting into a collard green roll and getting to enjoy the savory goodness inside.
 And to top things off, these gluten free rolls taste even better the next day.

 A few notes…